 - Double space (6m x 2m) - four chairs and two tables, catering for up to 4 people

 - Power is available for a limited number of stands on a first come first served basis

 Sir Ian Wood Building

 Robert Gordon University

-Please do not arrange delivery of your stands and materials prior to the day you are exhibiting.
-Due to restrictions at RGU Sport it is not possible to arrange storage of stands/materials.
+Please do not arrange delivery of your stands and materials prior to the fair as it is not possible to arrange storage.